Monday, September 30, 2024

 Fascinating rock strata

 Tonight was our last night and they are always rather bitter-sweet for everyone so I'm not going there!
 Tomorrow we disembark after what has been a magical voyage of exploration and surprises - and firsts!
 It started out as the Quest for Two Poles but ended up being the Success of the Three Poles.
-We were first to reach the Magnetic North Pole in its current position; first 'cruise' ship to transect the Arctic ocean through the North Pole; and first ship to reach the Arctic Pole of Inaccessibility.
+We were first to reach the Magnetic North Pole in its current position, the first 'cruise' ship to transect the Arctic Ocean through the North Pole, and the first ship to reach the Arctic Pole of Inaccessibility.
 A mighty voyage and a great experience.

 Our route around the islands of Svalbard to our final destination - Longyearbyen